jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 functions[5] // => 10.
 Why does not returns 5?
 ```

 This code creates 10 closures and stores them in an array.
 The closures are all defined within the same invocation of the function, so they share access to the variable `i`.
 When `constantFunctions()` returns, the value of the variable `i` is 10, and all closures share this value.
 It is important to remember that the scope associated with a closure is _live_.
 Nested functions do not make private copies of the scope or make static snapshots of the variable bindings.
 Fundamentally, the problem here is that variables declared with `var` are defined _throughout the function_.
 Our `for` loop declares the loop variable with `var i`, so the variable `i` is defined, in scope, throughout the `constantFunctions()` function, rather than being more narrowly scoped to the body of the loop.
-If we just replace the `var` with a `let` or `const`, then the problem goes away: because `let` and `const` are block scoped, each iteration of the loop defines a scope that is independent of the scopes of all other iterations, and each of these scopes has its own independent copy (binding) of `i`.
+If we just replace the `var` with a `let` or `const`, then the problem goes away: because `let` and `const` are block scoped, each iteration of the loop defines a new scope that is independent of the scopes of all other iterations, and each of these scopes has its own independent copy (binding) of `i`.

 Another thing to remember is that `this` is a JavaScript keyword, not a variable.
 Arrow functions inherit the `this` value of the function that contains them, but functions defined with the `function` keyword do not.
 So, if you're writing a closure that need to use the `this` value of its containing function, you should:
 - use an arrow function, or call `bind()`, on the closure before returning it,